sandviklee/Chess/README.md

 - Piece patterns and logic. ☑
 - IO system, storing and accessing files. ☑
 - Switching between White and Black logic. ☑
-- Check game state (Checkmate, Check and draw). □
+- Check game state (Checkmate, Check and draw). ☑
-- Show all garbage pieces. □
+- Show all garbage pieces. ☑
-- Show last move (With the chess terms). □
-- Add Players. □
+- Add Players. ☑
+- JUnit 5 Tests

 ## What i want to implement in the future:
 - AI that you can play against.
 - Better coding structure, with more efficient code.
+- Show last move (With the chess terms).

 ## Project Keypoints